Ally-Assist/BehaviorAnalystsWhoCode/BehavioralStatementClassifier/source/README.md

 1. At this point you will just need to explore a bit on your own to find your way around.
 Here is a good starting point: [PyCharm: Overview of the user interface](https://www.jetbrains.com/help/pycharm/guided-tour-around-the-user-interface.html)

+# BehavioralStatementClassifier Package

+A [Python package](https://docs.python.org/3/tutorial/modules.html#packages) is code module that can be referenced by name, usually as a means of importing functionality.
+Our top level package will be `BehavioralStatementClassifier`.

+1. In PyCharm open `BehaviorStatementClassifier`.
+All files under the [main project directory](https://github.com/Ally-Assist/For-BehaviorAnalystsWhoCode/tree/main/BehavioralStatementClassifier) will be present.

+1. Create the top level Python package by selecting the `source` directory in the PyCharm navigator, and control-click that `source` directory.
+Choose `New>Python Package`.
+Type `BehavioralStatementClassifier`.
+This is the top level Python "library".
+The `source` directory should have a sub-directory named `BehavioralStatementClassifier`, and there should be a file under that directory named `__init__.py`.
+We will ignore the file, for now.

+Within the `BehavioralStatementClassifier` package we will have at least two sub-packages that can be used by name:

+1. ***Model:*** The guts of the application, as described above as the "M" in "MVC".

+1. ***DesktopGui:*** A desktop graphical user interface.
+This will be one possible set of view controllers, the "VC" in "MVC".
+We will create this package, but leave it empty for now.

+I leave this up to you.
+Creating a package under an existing package follows the same process as above, except that you create the sub-packages under `BehavioralStatementClassifier` instead of `source`.

+# End, for now.